gvwilson/thirdbit/src/fiction/iffy/index.md

 Another minute, another minute—there.
 Edson handed her the ends of the parawing's tether lines.
 She clipped them onto the harness and handed it back to him.
-"I can't carry you, so you gotta carry me," she said, cutting off his protests.
+"I can't carry you, so you gotta carry me," she said over his protests.

 The snow field dipped gently on the far side of the boulder.
 It wasn't much,